How to Get an Apartment in New York Right Out of High School

 Open Up a Bank Account

-You can clearly budget, see how you are earning, and also analyze your spending habits and bill payments.
+You can budget, see how you earn, and analyze your spending habits and bill payments.

-Balancing your budget might prove challenging, but a bank account will allow you to do so with more ease.
+Balancing your budget might prove challenging, but a bank account will allow you to do so more efficiently.

 Furthermore, many employers these days offer direct deposits for payments.